GarveySoftware/Support/README.md

-# Welcome

-Welcome to [Garvey Software](https://garveysoftware.com) Customer Support.
+# Garvey Software Customer Support

-Here we provide support for our products available on the Unity Asset Store.
+Welcome, here we provide support for our products available on the Unity Asset Store.
 Feel free to submit issues for bugs, help requests, or new features.

 ## Submit an Issue